chef/chef-web-docs/chef_master/source/automate_compliance_scanner.rst

 Automate allows you to define the configuration and security needs of your systems with compliance profiles.
 Use the compliance scanner to put the profile into action with an ad-hoc or scheduled scan.
 The Automate compliance scanner lets you add and edit nodes and scan jobs using the user interface.

 This Compliance Scanner is available in Chef Automate 1.8.3 or later.
-It can also be enabled in Chef Automate 1.7.114 by typing ``beta`` anywhere in the UI, and enabling the feature via the popup that appears.
+It can also be enabled in Chef Automate 1.7.114 by typing ``beta`` anywhere in the UI, and selecting the feature via the popup that appears.

 .. note:: Credentials are required to perform a compliance scan.
 See `Credentials <automate_compliance_credentials.html>`__.